 (2) An agency special purpose account called The Art Gallery of Western Australia Account is established under section 16 of the Financial Management Act 2006 to which the money and proceeds referred to in subsection (1) are to be credited.

-[(2a) deleted]

 (3) The Account may be operated upon for the purpose of enabling the Board to carry out the purposes of this Act, in such manner as the Treasurer from time to time approves.

 (4) All money recorded as standing to the credit of the Account may, until required by the Board for the purposes of this Act, be temporarily invested as the Treasurer directs in any securities in which money standing to the credit of the Public Bank Account, as constituted under the Financial Management Act 2006, may lawfully be invested and the Treasurer shall cause all interest derived from the investment to be credited to the Account.